zlogic/mendix-docs/content/en/docs/refguide/version-control/version-control-troubleshooting/repository-size.md

 When reaching out to Mendix Support, please include:

-* App/Projects ID for your app
+* App ID for your app
 * Log file (you can find its location in the command line output)
 * Version of the tool, for example, `git-fixer v1.16.5.essentials` (you can find the version number in the command line output)